 - Cost – A fixed fee divorce will be cheaper than instructing a Divorce Solicitor to deal with all of your divorce case on an hourly rate basis.
 However, you can take a blended approach to divorce fees with a fixed fee and instructing a Divorce Solicitor on an hourly rate for some of the more complex aspects of your divorce.
 This can help to keep divorce costs to a minimum.

-- Legal Advice – With our fixed fee divorce service, you still get all the benefits of specialist legal advice from an experienced Divorce Solicitor and help with the paperwork, ensuring that everything is completed correctly and dealt with within the correct timescales.
-You wouldn't get this help if you opt for the cheapest option DIY divorce.
+- Expert Legal Advice – With our fixed fee divorce service, you still get all the benefits of specialist legal advice from an experienced Divorce Solicitor and help with the paperwork, ensuring that everything is completed correctly and dealt with within the correct timescales.
+You wouldn't get any expert legal advice if you opt for the cheapest option DIY divorce.

 - No Nasty Surprises – With our fixed fee divorce service, the fee we quote you in writing for the agreed work is the fee you pay, with no nasty legal bills at the end of the process.
 This is why our fixed fee divorce is so attractive – you know exactly how much your divorce will cost.